manuel-serrano/hop/doc/api/00-hop.md

 [:@glyphicon glyphicon-tag function]

 Compile a XML `node` into HTML.
 If no output file is specified, the product of the compilation is returned in a buffer.
-The optional `backend` argument is string.
-It denotes the HTML version to be used for the compilation.
+The optional `backend` argument is a string denoting the HTML version to be used for the compilation.

 ```hopscript
 var node = <html><div onclick=~{alert( "clicked" )}>click me</div></html>